chc-code/findadapt/README.md

 # Motivation
 Adapter trimming is an essential step for analyzing small RNA sequencing data where read length is greater than that of target DNA ranging from 18 to 30 bp.

-Most adapter trimming tools require adapter information as the input.
-Adapter information, however, are hard to access, specified incorrectly, or not provided in publicly available datasets, hampering their reproducibility and reusability.
 Identification of adapter patterns from raw reads is labor-intensive and error-prone.
 Moreover, the use of randomized adapters to reduce ligation biases in the library preparation makes adapter detection even more challenging.
-Here, we present FindAdapt, a python package for fast and accurate detection of adapter patterns without any prior information.

 # About FindAdapt
-FindAdapt is a python package for identifying and trimming (if specified in the argument) adapter sequences for small RNA sequencing data.
+FindAdapt is a Python package for identifying adapter patterns for small RNA sequencing data without dependency on prior information.
-FindAdapt can also identify the random sequences (such library prepared by NextFlex kit or template switching kits such as SMARTer / CATS kit).
-FindAdapt do not depend on prior knowledge about the adapter, so it can also correctly identify the customized adapter sequences.

-We also tested the package on fastq files from 3148 biosamples which covers different library prepartion kits, adapter pattern and reads structure, FindAdapt can correctly identify the adapter sequences.

-FindAdapt is written in Python3 and is a stand-alone script without any package requirements (If need to trim fastq file after adapter detection, you need to install cutadapt package first).

 # Installation
-FindAdapt is dependency-free python package (python >=3.6), you can download the code of this repo and use it directly:
+FindAdapt is a stand-alone Python package (python >=3.6).

+## Download and uncompress
 ```bash
 wget https://github.com/chc-code/findadapt/archive/refs/heads/master.zip
 unzip master.zip  # the output folder will be findadapt-master